jakearchibald/jakearchibald.com/static-build/posts/2020/08/avif-is-exciting/index.md

 Part of my pitch for squoosh was to not believe codec claims Mention subsample rendering issue with JPEG.
 AVIF - what about CPU?
+With the team image, compare to SVG
+Solve double preloads